hamler-lang/hamler.github.io/index.md

 ![hamler-compiler](images/compiler.png)

 The Hamler 0.1 compiler was forked from [PureScript][PureScriptHamler] 0.13.6.
-The Hamler source code is parsed to generate **CST**, then CoreErlang's IR is generated after **CST -> AST -> CoreFn**'s syntax tree transformation, syntax analysis and type checking.
-The code is then used by the Erlang compiler to generate the final **Beam bytecode**.
+The Hamler source code is parsed to generate CST, then CoreErlang's IR is generated after **CST -> AST -> CoreFn**'s syntax tree transformation, syntax analysis and type checking.
+The code is then used by the Erlang compiler to generate the final Beam bytecode.

 [PureScriptHamler]: https://github.com/hamler-lang/purescript